allegheny-college-expressioneers/syllabus/README.md

 ### Textbook

-Although there is no official textbook for this couese, most of the readings provided to you will come from a freely available textbook called [Think Python (Second Edition)](https://greenteapress.com/wp/think-python-2e/) by Allen B. Downey.
+Although there is no official textbook for this course, most of the readings provided to you will come from a freely available textbook called [Think Python (Second Edition)](https://greenteapress.com/wp/think-python-2e/) by Allen B. Downey.

 ### Platforms